UWC2-PYTHON/ProgrammingInPython/source/modules/Files.rst

 .. code-block:: python

-    with open(source, 'rb') as infile, open(dest, 'wb') as outfile: outfile.write(infile.read())
+    with open(source, "rb") as infile, open(dest, "wb") as outfile: outfile.write(infile.read())

 Binary files
 ------------

 Python can open files in one of two modes:

 * Text
 * Binary

 This is just what you'd think -- if the file contains text, you want text mode.
 If the file contains arbitrary binary data, you want binary mode.

 All data in all files is binary -- that's how computers work.
-So in Python3, "text" actually means Unicode -- which is a particular system for matching characters to binary data.
+So in Python, "text" actually means Unicode -- which is a particular system for matching characters to binary data.

 But this too is complicated -- there are multiple ways that binary data can be mapped to Unicode text, known as "encodings".
 In Python, text files are by default opened with the "utf-8" encoding.
 These days, that mostly "just works".